mllite/sklearn2sql-demo/notebooks/database_limitations.md

 Database vendors : Naming objects is a user freedom and is a recommneded way of reflecting object semantics.
 Please get rid of this too 1900's feature !!!!

+# Use of Virtual Machines

+Hadoop based databases (hive, impala) launch a very large number of VMs for executing a single SQL statement. the SQL execution is too slow and unacceptable.
+This makes these databases simply not suitable for this kind of task (SQL-based in-database analytics).